Altinity/terraform-provider-altinitycloud/docs/resources/env_gcp.md

 - `peering_connections` (Attributes List) Network peering configuration. (see [below for nested schema](#nestedatt--peering_connections))
 - `private_service_consumers` (List of String) List of project IDs representing the network's private service consumers.
 - `skip_deprovision_on_destroy` (Boolean) Set to `true` will delete without waiting for environment deprovisioning.
 Use this with precaution, it may end up with dangling resources in your cloud provider (default `false`).
-- `zones` (List of String) Explicit list of GCP zones.
+- `zones` (Set of String) Explicit list of GCP zones.
 At least 2 required.
 		Examples:
 		- ["us-west1-a", "us-west1-b"]